 CALL NOW FOR A FREE CONSULTATION:888-407-2955

-Find Assistance After Suffering A Catastrophic Injury
+Find Assistance After Suffering a Catastrophic Injury

 In the case of a catastrophic injury, it helps to have someone at your side who can help.
-Neale & Fhima have more than 40 years of experience aggressively serving the people of Southern California from offices in Dana Point, San Diego, San Francisco and Los Angeles.
+Neale & Fhima have more than 40 years of experience aggressively serving the people of Southern California from offices in Dana Point, San Diego, San Francisco, and Los Angeles.
 Neale & Fhima have the experience and the resources to make sure you or a loved one receives the compensation you deserve after a catastrophic injury.

 Defining Catastrophic Injury

-Traumatic Brain Injury (TBI)
+1. Traumatic Brain Injury (TBI)

 Most Common Causes of TBI:

-Spinal Cord Injuries (SCI)
+2. Spinal Cord Injuries (SCI)

 Spinal cord injuries can be especially devastating.
 Because the spinal cord is the main conduit for information from the brain to the rest of the body, any SCI can have serious consequences, including paralysis, and can severely debilitate the victim and every aspect of his life.
 New techniques have been created in the last decade in an attempt to address spinal cord injuries, including lowering body temperature to slow body functions and keep more damage from occurring.
 Nevertheless, spinal injuries are still some of the most debilitating of all injuries.
 The National Spinal Cord Injury Statistical Center estimates that roughly 300,000 people in the U.S. have an SCI, with 17,000 cases being reported each year.
 The average age of an SCI sufferer is 42.